07801 552437 | 01444 891596 alex@alexrickardphotography.com

 Do you have a fear of being photographed?
 Is it stopping you from booking your photo shoot?
 Relax, I’m here to help!

-As a branding photographer I’m the first to admit that I don’t get the other side of the camera enough.
+As a headshot photographer, I’m the first to admit that I don’t get the other side of the camera enough.
 I’m known as ‘the blinker’ for a good reason and I’m pretty much guaranteed to ruin your group photo!
 It was about time I had some new headshots taken though and a weekend away in London with my photographer friends provided the ideal opportunity.
 Even though I knew my friend taking the pictures I felt nervous beforehand.
-I thought I’d pass on some tips in case you feel the same.
+I thought I’d pass on some tips on how to overcome your fear of being photographed.

 Business man smiling as he looks out of a window.
 Photographed for an article on overcoming your fear of being photographed